Facts on Fats

 According to Dr. David Perlmutter, “Few people understand that saturated fat plays a pivotal role in a lot of biochemical equations that keep us healthy.
 If you were breast-fed as a baby, then saturated fats were your staple, as they make up 54% of the fat in breast milk.
 Every cell in your body requires saturated fats; they comprise 50% of the cellular membrane. . . .
 Bones require saturated fats to assimilate calcium effectively.”

 When it comes to cardiovascular outcomes, saturated fat is not the major issue.
-Trans fats are more universally accepted as increasing risk of CVD, as they can increase the “bad” low-density lipoprotein, or LDL cholesterol, and lower the “good” high-density lipoprotein (HDL) cholesterol.
-[3, 9] Other important factors contributing to CVD include intake of carbohydrates with high glycemic indexes, elevated homocysteine and C-reactive protein, lack of exercise, high blood pressure, a family history of heart disease, oxidative stress, smoking, obesity, and diabetes.
+Trans fats are more universally accepted as negatively impacting cardiovascular health, as they can increase the “bad” low-density lipoprotein, or LDL cholesterol, and lower the “good” high-density lipoprotein (HDL) cholesterol.
+[3, 9] Other important factors impacting cardiovascular health include intake of carbohydrates with high glycemic indexes, elevated homocysteine and C-reactive protein, lack of exercise, blood pressure, family history, oxidative stress, smoking, weight, and blood sugar levels.

 Some saturated fats may increase LDL cholesterol.
 However, evidence shows that they can also increase HDL cholesterol, and may help enhance HDL cholesterol metabolism, among other health benefits.
-[5, 6] Some saturated fats, like coconut oil, come from plants and do not increase or contain cholesterol, eliminating some risk for CVD.
-[4, 6, 12] Virgin coconut oil has also been found to lower lipoprotein (a), a marker which correlates with heart disease.
-[3, 4] Coconut oil has also been found to lower levels of total cholesterol, triglycerides, phospholipids, and LDL cholesterol, and increase HDL cholesterol levels; potentially lowering the risk for CVD.
+[5, 6] Some saturated fats, like coconut oil, come from plants and do not increase or contain cholesterol, eliminating some risk impacting heart health.
+[4, 6, 12] Virgin coconut oil has also been found to lower lipoprotein (a), a marker which correlates with poor heart health.
+[3, 4] Coconut oil has also been found to lower levels of total cholesterol, triglycerides, phospholipids, and LDL cholesterol, and increase HDL cholesterol levels; potentially supporting heart health.

 - Caramia, G. (2014).
 “Butter, my love” Joy, Sorrow and Rehabilitation: Not simply Cholesterol and Saturated Fatty Acids.
 La Pediatria Medica e Chirurgica, 36(2).